Mccaryr/kaiju/README.md

 Current tech stack includes Typescript, Redux Toolkit, Java Spring, Postgres.

+Recently new features are Email notifications when creating a task.
+A Lambda function fires off a notfication that sends an email via SendGrid.

-Future features will include notifications, commments, and analytics.
+Future features will include commments, and analytics.

 Project is hosted at https://kaiju-mke1.onrender.com/